Extravi/server-security/README.md

 ```

-Once the script is finished, navigate to ~/.ssh/config and add the following lines:
+Once the script is finished, navigate to ~/.ssh/config and add the following lines below to your own system, not the server:

 ```bash
 Host example